George Palmer Putnam: Personal life

 Putnam married Victorine Haven; their marriage produced seven sons and four daughters.
 Their daughter, Mary Corinna Putnam (1842–1906), was a pioneering female doctor, the first woman admitted to the Faculté de Médecine de Paris.
 One of their sons, Herbert Putnam (1861–1955), became a noted librarian who served as the Librarian of Congress.
 Their youngest daughter Ruth Putnam (1856–1931) was an author.

 Death

 Putnam died in New York City, on December 20, 1872, at age 58.

 Legacy

-Following his death, his sons George and John, inherited the business and the firm's name was changed to G. P. Putnam's Sons.
+Following his death, his sons George and John inherited the business and the firm's name was changed to G. P. Putnam's Sons.
 George Putnam published his father's memoirs in 1912.

 George Palmer Putnam's grandson and namesake, George P. Putnam (1887–1950), was part of the family business but was also an author and explorer whose first wife was Dorothy Binney, the daughter of Edwin Binney who founded Crayola; after their divorce, he married the famous aviator Amelia Earhart.

-His granddaughter Brenda Putnam was a sculptor and author.
+Putnam's granddaughter Brenda Putnam was a sculptor and author.